moanililiamiller-stack/kscountermapping/README.md

 # Countermapping Project

-This repository includes a write-up and dataset for a countermapping project that explores the use of countermapping as a tool of accountability.
+This project is the final product of a Spring 2026 countermapping course at American University in Washington D.C., as part of the Public Anthropology Masterʻs program.
+This repository includes a write-up and dataset that explores the use of countermapping as a tool of accountability.
 The project attempts to maps Kamehameha Schoolsʻ community investment for the fiscal year of 2019-2020.

 ## Contents